-The combat elements associated with CCC were used to reinforce and assist in the recon mission.
+The combat elements associated with CCS were used to reinforce and assist in the recon mission.
 The first MACV-SOG recon teams were initially called “SPIKE TEAMS”, later “RECON TEAMS” each team (depending on what book you read!) consisting of 3 US SF personnel and 9 indigenous personnel.
-CCC fielded approximately 30 recon teams which were named after US States.
+CCS fielded approximately 30 recon teams which were named after US States.

 Recon teams that got into difficulty could call for assistance from US led reaction forces known as “HATCHET FORCES”, these were of platoon size and consisted of 5 US SF and about 30 indigenous personnel.
 “HATCHET FORCES” could also be used for ambushes as well as reinforcing recon teams when needed.
 Two or more “HATCHET FORCES” combined were termed as a “HAVOC” or “HORNET” force.
 Full SOG companies were called “SLAM” companies, Search, Location, Annihilation, Monitor (or Mission).
 Of these CCC had 4, A,B,C, and D, and used US paid indigenous personnel recruited and paid for by MACV-SOG.